You can drive your car, RV or motorcycle to Mexico and see places you'd miss if you just flew to the beach resorts.

 For those afraid to drive, here are some things I routinely do in Mexico.
 Would you go up to a lonely farm house or ranch in the USA and ask directions?
 Would you feel comfortable stopping on a narrow dirt road to ask directions from a truck coming the other way?
 Would you even expect it to stop?
 Would a stranger in a small town invite you into his house to show it off to you in the States, if you were taking pictures of it?
 Would you see young children playing without fear in public parks at 10 PM?
 All these things are true in Mexico.
 But those people have their minds made up and won't listen to reason.

-You will find several different products relating to driving in Mexico (maps and road logs or roadlogs) or go to my shopping cart, to get a complete list of my maps, roadlogs and trip-planning services to help you get the most out of a driving trip to Mexico.
+You will find several different products relating to driving in Mexico (maps and road logs or roadlogs) or go to my map store in the menu above to get a complete list of my maps, roadlogs and trip-planning services to help you get the most out of a driving trip to Mexico.

 Driving is different in Mexico, so you will want to read the tips here and on other pages in this site before taking your car, RV, motorcycle or trailer to Mexico.
 Also, you must have Mexican auto insurance, and I recommend clicking on the banner above for the best from Nelson Mexican Insurance Agency, with personal service.

 You are driving to the interior of Mexico, so border worries will not affect you.
-Get dependable Mexican tourist auto insurance by clicking my review and comparison of 3 Mexican insurance companies and use common sense -- and follow "Mexico" Mike's tips below.
+Get dependable Mexican tourist auto insurance by clicking my insurance recommendation of a Mexican insurance company I use.
+Pack your common sense -- and follow "Mexico" Mike's tips below.
 Mexican highways are better than you think.
 Mexican toll roads are comparable to toll roads anywhere.
 I have driven about a million miles in Mexico for the last 30 years.
 Driving Mexico is the best way to see the country.

 Despite what you may have heard from people who have never driven an auto in Mexico, or been past a border town (or even some Mexicans who delight in accentuating negative stereotypes), driving in Mexico is just as safe as driving in the United States or Canada.
 Seriously, the facts are that you have less chance of having an accident in Mexico than in the States.
 I used to work for an insurance company, which is why they stay in business.
 The chances of your being assaulted, or kidnapped are slim to none.
 You are more likely to have such things happen to you in any city in the USA.
 But the press only reports drug killings etc. Mexicans read the news and think the United States is unsafe.
 While we were in Mexico, we heard about school shootings, road rage, assaults and home invasions -- in the good old USA.